tomtom28/cs631-final-project/README.md

   - IntelliJ will automatically build the dependencies using Maven (built into IntelliJ).

   - Then, open [MySQL workbench](https://www.mysql.com/products/workbench/) and run the queries included in the `database` folder.

+  - Please note that the ApplicationDAO class will need to have its username & password updated to match your environment.

   - After that, click the green play button in IntelliJ to run the project.